Nachiyarr/Search-Algorithm/README.md

 ```
-iii)	# Find the element in a list using Binary Search (recursive Method).
+iii)Find the element in a list using Binary Search (recursive Method).
 ```

 Program to find the element in a list using Binary Search (recursive Method).
-Developed by:Alagu nachiyar k
-RegisterNumber:22002084

 def BinarySearch(arr, k, low, high):
     if high>=low: